Student Progress Review (SPR)

 Who will see my comments?
 The purpose of the SPR form is to document, in writing, a conversation that should be happening between students and their mentors so the the primary audience of the competed form is, of course, the student and the special committee.
 Graduate fields provide support and oversight to this advising relationship so the DGS and the GFA will also have access to completed forms.
 The final SPR, with comments from both the student and advisor, will be added to the student's file.
 Staff of the Graduate School will not regularly review SPRs but may contact students who receive ratings of "needs improvement" or "unsatisfactory" to help develop support plans.

 Is a SPR needed if students and their advisors already communicate on a regular basis?
-In short, yes.
-"Research suggests that formal annual evaluations tend to increase the numbers of students who complete, and are therefore preferable to sporadic and informal reviews . . .
+Most faculty advisors strive to provide regular, thoughtful feedback.
+However, the Graduate School has frequently heard that students expect more structured feedback in writing.
+This is especially important for establishing shared and agreed-upon expectations, for overcoming information that may be incorrect or misunderstood, and for when problems arise.
+Additionnally, research suggests that "formal annual evaluations tend to increase the numbers of students who complete, and are therefore preferable to sporadic and informal reviews . . .
 Some form of progress-tracking, annually or each semester, allows the student and supervisor to meet and establish objectives for the year.
-This ensures that both students and advisors be held accountable for timely progress and for constructive feedback". -- Council of Graduate Schools, Ph.D.
-Completion and Attrition
+This ensures that both students and advisors be held accountable for timely progress and for constructive feedback" (Council of Graduate Schools, Ph.D.
+Completion and Attrition).